railsuser2014/openobject-doc-book-en/source/book/7/7_17_Document_Management/7_17_Document_Management_mapping.rst

 Each directory can have the type Static or be linked to another resource.
 A static directory, as with Operating Systems, is the classic directory that can contain a set of files.
 The directories linked to systems resources automatically possess sub-directores for each resource type defined in the parent directory.

-.. tip::   **Note**  *Directories in English*
+.. tip:: Directories in English

-    To keep them synchronized to the working language, directory names are not translateable.
+    To keep them synchronized to the working language, directory names are not translatable.
     But Open ERP's demonstration data automatically creates directories in English.
     You can rename them through the menu *Document Management > Configuration > Directories*.

 For example you can look at the directory shown in *Main Repository > Sales Orders > All Sales Orders*.
 You'll see the directory for all the orders present in Open ERP that was created automatically by the system.